brand_logo

 Thoroughly research universities that accept late UCAS applications and explore their available courses.
 Consider your interests, career goals, and entry requirements to identify suitable options.

-3. Prioritize your choices
+3. Prioritise your choices

 Since you're applying late, it's essential to prioritise your preferred universities and courses.
 Focus on those that align closely with your interests and qualifications to maximise your chances of admission.